 These insects are equal opportunity infestors.
 Not only do they present a threat to homes, they can damage businesses as well.
 There is nothing unique about a home.
 Termites are just as attracted to the wood of a business building.

 At Innovative Pest Control, we protect homes and businesses from the threat of termites through the application and maintenance of the Sentricon Termite Colony Elimination System.
-Sentricon has a proven track record of stopping these wood destroying pests and the colonies that send them, even as they attack a structure.
-Reach out to us today to learn about the Sentron System, and how its Always Active technology can protect your equity from termite damage, all day, every day.
+Sentricon has a proven track record of stopping these wood-destroying pests and the colonies that send them, even as they attack a structure.
+Reach out to us today to learn about the Sentron System, and how its Always Active technology can protect your property from termite damage – all day, every day.